Plane crash-lands in Somalia with over 40 passengers onboard - The Shillong Times

-MOGADISHU, July 21: A plane carrying over 40 passengers crash-landed into a military base in Gedo region of Somalia on Wednesday, officials said.
+Mogadishu, July 21 (IANS) A plane carrying over 40 passengers crash-landed into a military base in Gedo region of Somalia on Wednesday, officials said.

 Officials said the passengers were evacuated safely after a Skyward flight from Nairobi crash-landed at Burahache military camp, Elwak, Gedo region in Somalia, about 15 km from the Somalia-Kenya border, Xinhua news agency reported.